bullsoft/openshift/README.md

 ========
 Port from openshift, but not like that, Only for ubuntu server - 'cause we use ```sudo apt-get install``` in ```build``` script for instance.

+To make it faster, I have made a mirror in Baidu BCS for packages here.

+##INSTALL

-Firstly, add these to your ~/.bashrc
+###Firstly, add these to your ~/.bashrc

 ```bash
 export OPENSHIFT_DIY_DIR=$HOME